harplife/zettelkasten/engineering/Brain Computer Interface.md

 ![[Pasted image 20260804232057.png]]

-### Short-Separation Channels
+> [!important] Short-Separation Channels

-Modern fNIR systems often include extra detectors very close (5~10 mm) to the source.
+> Modern fNIR systems often include extra detectors very close (5~10 mm) to the source.
 These short channels only measure blood flow changes in the skin and bone; these measurements are subtracted from the deep channels, leaving a clean map of actual brain activity.

 ## Subsystems